Email security refers to various cybersecurity measures to secure the access and content of an email account or service.

 Thus, like SPF, DKIM alone is not always enough to authenticate the domain in the From header.

-16. What is Domain-based Message Authentication, Reporting and Conformance (DMARC)?
+What is Domain-Based Message Authentication, Reporting and Conformance (DMARC)?

-DMARC is an email authentication protocol designed to give email downer owners the ability to protect their domain from unauthorized use, e.g. email spoofing.
+DMARC is an email authentication protocol designed to give email domain owners the ability to protect their domain from unauthorized use, e.g. email spoofing.

 The purpose and primary outcome of implementing DMARC is to protect a domain from being used in business email compromise (BEC) attacks, phishing emails, email scams and other email threats.